 Learn from where we can correct or fix all the problems related to the Mail app.
 Follow the below troubleshooting steps.

 Troubleshooting Steps On Cannot Send Email From iPhone, iPad: iOS/iPadOS

-For the re-verification of your entered detail, you need SMTP details for the incoming server or our going server.
-Username and password for our mail account, Port number used for mail.
+To re-verify your entered detail, you need SMTP details for the incoming server or our going server—username and password for our mail account, Port number used for mail.

 Use Cellular Data for Setup And Send/Fetch/Get Email from iPhone mail App

-Last time I get fixed and successfully set up my mail in mail app using Cellular Data.
-Disable WiFi from the control center or settings app on iPhone, iPad or iPod Touch.
-Follow the below steps for Re-Verify or Update Mail login Password.
+The last time I get fixed and successfully set up my mail-in mail app using Cellular Data.
+First, disable WiFi from the control center or settings app on iPhone, iPad, or iPod Touch.
+Then, follow the below steps for Re-Verify or Update Mail login Password.